 \subsubsection{Effect of Supervised Fine-tuning.}

 To determine the optimal strategy for the SFT stage, we conducted experiments on various training dataset sizes and epochs.
 The results are presented in Table~\ref{tab:pure sft}.
-They indicate that the optimal performance is achieved with a sample size of 200 at 1 epoch.
-While performance scales with the dataset size, increasing the training to 2 epochs degrades results, suggesting overfitting on our relatively small dataset.
+They indicate that the optimal performance is achieved with a sample size of 200 at one epoch.
+While performance scales with the dataset size, increasing the training to two epochs degrades results, suggesting overfitting on our relatively small dataset.
 As illustrated by the reward curve in Figure~\ref{fig:reward} (a), employing SFT as a warm-up phase enhances the efficiency of the subsequent RFT process.
-Compared to a pure RFT approach, the SFT-initialized model achieves a significantly higher initial reward score of approximately 1.2 at step 0.
+Compared to a pure RFT approach, the SFT-initialized model achieves a higher initial reward score during the early stage of training.
 As shown in Figure ~\ref{fig:Ablation}, the removal of the SFT phase leads to a degradation in model performance.
 This finding substantiates the necessity of SFT for our training methodology.